 - Julius Caesar is credited with organizing lotteries in ancient Rome – in this way he managed to raise funds for the improvement of the Eternal City.

-- The queens did not disdain the organization of lotteries either.
-In 1599, Queen Elizabeth 1 of Britain managed to bring the country out of the crisis with the help of a luxurious lottery.
+- Queens did not disdain the organization of lotteries either.
+In 1599, Queen Elizabeth I of Britain managed to bring the country out of the crisis with the help of a luxurious lottery.
 As prizes, subjects of the “good Queen Bess” won gold and large sums of money.
 In Austria, the Zahlenlotto lottery, created by Empress Maria Theresa, still exists today.
 The first drawing took place on October 21, 1752 at Lobkowitzplatz in Vienna.

 Celebrate International Lottery Day – buy a lottery ticket, even if you don’t believe in winning!

 When is International Lottery Day celebrated in 2023?